Core Idea

 One-stock systems with different feedback configurations produce four distinct behaviour modes:

-• Goal-seeking (one balancing loop): The stock seeks a goal.
-A thermostat, a ship’s autopilot, a company managing inventory to target.
-Behaviour: exponential approach to equilibrium — or oscillation if delays are present.
+• Goal-seeking (one balancing loop): The stock seeks a goal — a thermostat, a ship’s autopilot, inventory management.
+Behaviour: exponential approach to equilibrium, or oscillation if delays are present.

-• Exponential growth (one reinforcing loop): The stock drives its own inflow.
-A savings account accumulating compound interest, a viral infection spreading through a population.
+• Exponential growth (one reinforcing loop): The stock drives its own inflow — compound interest, viral infection.
 Behaviour: ever-accelerating growth until a constraint appears.

-• S-curve / logistic growth (one reinforcing + one balancing loop): Early exponential growth is slowed by a carrying capacity.
-Population constrained by food supply; product adoption constrained by market size.
+• S-curve / logistic growth (one reinforcing + one balancing loop): Early exponential growth slowed by a carrying capacity — population constrained by food supply, product adoption by market size.
 Behaviour: growth decelerates and plateaus.

-• Oscillation (two balancing loops with delays): Corrective actions overshoot the goal because information arrives late.
-The bullwhip effect in supply chains, commodity price cycles, predator-prey population swings.
+• Oscillation (two balancing loops with delays): Corrective actions overshoot the goal because information arrives late — the bullwhip effect, commodity price cycles.
 Behaviour: recurring undershoot-overshoot patterns.

 Two-Stock Systems